-- Continuous Streaming: Removes Facebook's four-hour time limit for streaming.
+- Continuous Streaming: Removes Facebook's eight-hour time limit for streaming.
 Choosing this will not save your VOD on Facebook or trigger notifications.

 Once you save your settings, any new event you create from here on out will automatically simulcast to Facebook.

 To enable simulcasting to an event you previously created, go to that event's settings.